amtgard/redis-set-queue/README.md

 This library is designed to be used with a cron or worker library, such as [workerman](https://github.com/walkor/workerman) (`composer require workerman/workerman`).

-It operates as a general pub/sub queue with the following tric: if any key is already in the queue, it will not be re-queued.
+It operates as a general pub/sub queue with the following trick: if any key is already in the queue, it will not be re-queued.
 When a duplicate key is requeued, the default operation is to return the existing message without replacement.

 `send()` with the optional $replace = true parameter will replace the existing message with the new message.